dimitar-kunchev/UIPEthernet/README.md

 You can find wiring diagram for more board in the hardware directory.

 Modifications made after forking from UIPEthernet repository are aimed at making the library more asynchronous.
-That includes
+That includes:
 - Improvements to the support for ATSAMD
 - Added non-blocking tcp connect in (UIPClientExt.cpp) - not written by me
 - Added non-blocking DNS request in a new DnsNB class
 - Added non-blocking DHCP support in the Dhcp class.
 This is linked with a compile option UIP_CONFG_ASYNC_DHCP in utility/uip-conf.h file.
 Disabling it should revert the changes.
 - Added support for tracking the last time we were pinged.
 Disable via UIP_CONF_SAVE_LAST_ICMP_ECHO_TIME in utility/uip-conf.h.
 Check using uip_get_last_icmp_echo_time().
 Tracked using  millis() so time intervals and overflow handling are up to the user
 These modifications are highly experimental, written in a rather ugly fashion and I am testing them only on ATSAMD.
-But should work...
-Examples to the modifications are not available yet
+But should work.
+Examples on how to use these modifications are not available yet.

-Modifications:
+Original Modifications:
 - Replaced import to include, because gcc say 'import is deprecated'.
 - Added support for STM32F, and ESP8266 MCU-s.
 - Merged martinayotte's modification (Correct s_dhcp ~40K more memory usage with STM32F MCU-s.)